Coronial Inquests, ICAC, CCC & Royal Commissions

-If you are summonsed to give evidence in the Coroners Court, Royal Commission or to ICAC you are entitled to seek advice from a legal practitioner.
+If you are summonsed to give evidence in the Coroners Court, Royal Commission, Corruption and Crime Commission, or to ICAC you are entitled to seek advice from a legal practitioner.
 As findings may be detrimental to a person’s standing, reputation and employment it is wise to seek advice before appearing as a witness.

 Coronial Inquests are heard either by the Coroner or Deputy Coroner in the Coroners Court by virtue of the provisions of the Coroners Act.
 If you are summonsed to give evidence in the Coroners Court you are entitled to seek advice from a legal practitioner and to be represented by a legal practitioner when you give evidence, subject to leave being granted by the Court.
 As findings by the Coroners Court may be detrimental to a person’s standing, reputation and employment it is wise to seek legal advice before appearing as a witness.